Wuvist/sgx3000/report_draft.md

 - Weight by return: stocks in the portfolio are weighted according to its return in past 12 months.
 The higher the return, the higher its weight.
 - Weight by risk: stocks in the portfolio are weighted according to its risk in past 12 month.
 The higher the risk, the lower its weight.

-We used a slightly modified version of Diebold-Mariano Test to evaluate these two weighting strategy:

-- Instead of evaluating forecasting error, we evaluate difference in return of each strategy
-- Return of RCTS with equal weight is used as baseline(actual return)

-And the test result is:

-- DM=1.8331375977777478
-- p_value=0.07001611485180186

-会算不会解读。。。。但是！Weight by risk 看起来最牛逼：

 | Weight         | Equal                | By Return            | By risk              |
 | -------------- | -------------------- | -------------------- | -------------------- |
 | overall return | 2.07166240833986     | 1.384823130491502    | 2.657403780155815    |